 Use more dynamic language in your calls to action.
 Active verbs, like “buy” or “join,” inspire visitors to do something.
 You can also try phrasing the calls to action from the visitor's point of view—“Yes, sign me up!”
 This can get them fired up and make them feel connected to your site.

 Address pain points and highlight solutions.
 Be very clear about how trying your product or service will benefit your visitor.
 (Even better, show them why they can’t afford not to try it.)

 Add customer testimonials and reviews.
 Research shows that the overwhelming majority of consumers trust online reviews as much as personal recommendations.
-And for good reason—these make your product or service seem less risky to your visitors.
-Add them to your email sign-up page and even your homepage.
+And for good reason—these make your product or service seem less risky by demonstrating that your business understands the importance of customer service.
+Add them to your email signup page and even your homepage.

 Make sure there is an email opt-in or “shop now” link above the fold.
 Put it right in front of your users’ eyes.
 This will invite users to act quickly, rather than waiting till the end of your blog post or landing page.

 Don't make visitors fill in too many form fields.
-If your goal is to get email sign-ups, just ask for their emails and maybe their names if you want to personalize your messaging.
+If your goal is to build your email list and get more signups, just ask for their emails and maybe their names if you want to personalize your messaging.
 More form fields can exhaust users and even feel intrusive.

 Remove distractions.
 That doesn't mean deleting everything other than your “buy now” button.
 Design still matters.
 But get rid of extra calls to action, extraneous links, and menu items that don't lead to conversion.

 Create special landing pages for your paid advertisements.
 People who click on those links will be looking for something specific.
 You want to make sure they find it.